danc-data/SQL_Project_Jobs/README.md

 *Bar graph visualising the the top 10 most in-demand skills for the 100 top-paying data analyst jobs*

 ### 3. In-Demand Skills for Data Analysis
 This query is similar to (2) in that it returns the skill demand for data analyst jobs.
-However, this query focuses on all data analyst jobs; not just those that are high-paid.
+However, this query focuses on all data analyst jobs; not just those that are high-paid and accessible to me.
 ```sql
 WITH jobs_per_skill_id AS ( -- counts the demand per skill ID, prepared to join skill name
     SELECT